Policies and Procedures

 The Academic Review Committee is comprised of:

-1. a Chairperson, appointed by the President;
+• a Chairperson, appointed by the President;

-2. two full time faculty who are not a party to the case, but are familiar with TCSJ’s Policies and Procedures;
+• two full time faculty who are not a party to the case, but are familiar with TCSJ’s Policies and Procedures;

 The ARC is charged with resolving cases of academic and non-academic concerns.
 The committee will interview, consult with, and/or request written documents from any individual believed to have relevant information of the concern, including faculty, staff and/or students.
 During the review process, all relevant information will be analyzed by the committee in relation to the TCSJ Policies and Procedures.
 Before their investigation is concluded, the student shall have an opportunity, if so desired, to be heard orally, present written witness statements, and/or provide additional information.
 Throughout the process, any party to whom the appeal is directed shall have the opportunity to present their perspective and/or witness statements along with relevant information.
 The process is not intended to mimic official court or other legal proceedings.

 Upon completion of the committee meetings(s), the Chairperson will send written notification within 30 calendar days from the date of the committee meeting, stating the committee’s decision, which will be emailed to the student’s TCSJ email address and sent via US Postal Service.
+ARC decisions are final.

 POLICY

-We strongly consider all applicants who apply to Teachers College of San Joaquin.
+We intentionally consider all applicants who apply to Teachers College of San Joaquin.
 The institution seeks students from diverse cultural, linguistic, and academic backgrounds, as well as those who come from a variety of work experiences.
 Applicants admitted to Teachers College of San Joaquin demonstrate strong potential for professional success in schools, academic and work-related achievement, and a commitment to inquiry.

 Formal admission and acceptance to the College is required for applicants to enroll in post baccalaureate courses at Teachers College of San Joaquin.